 Proxies.
 Except for the Annual Meeting, at which proxy voting shall not be permitted, a voting member in good standing represented by a written proxy shall be considered present for voting purposes.

 Special Meetings.
 Special Membership meetings may be held upon the call of the President or by petition of 10 (10%) percent of the voting membership.

+Participation in membership meetings may be by telephone or electronic video conferencing e.g. zoom, at the discretion of the Trustees.

 ARTICLE VIII KCCNY PROPERTY